Skip To Content Skip To Menu Skip To Footer

 Language Placement Exam Information

 Where do I find the Language Placement Exams?
 The language placement exams for Chinese, Japanese, Italian, French, German, and Spanish can be found under your to-do list in Navigate.
-Students should use the password devils to access the French, German, and Spanish exams.
-There is no password needed to take the Chinese, Japanese, or Italian placement exams.
+Instructions are in Navigate.
+Please note that to access the French, German, and Spanish exams, you must first create an account using your Dickison email address and 9-digit Banner ID number.
+You can login to the Chinese, Japanese, or Italian placement exams using your Dickinson (Gateway) username and password.

 Who should take the Online Exam?
 Select a language and use the flow chart to determine whether you should take the exam: